CogComp/cogcomp-nlp/pipeline/README.md

 ## 7. Using pipeline webserver

-Our pipeline contains a webserver wich can be run on a remote server.
+Our pipeline contains a webserver which can be run on a remote server.
 The server supports post and get requests to obtain annotation for a requested text, with desired views.

 In order to run the webserver, do:

 ```shell
 ./pipeline/scripts/runWebserver.sh
 ```

 Here are the available APIs: